petergregg/Content/Blog/Articles/Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service.md

 ---
-title: Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service
+title: Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and a SignalR Service
-description: Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service
+description: Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and a SignalR Service
 image: https://dummyimage.com/800x600/000/fff&text=placeholder
 thumbnail: https://dummyimage.com/200x200/000/fff&text=placeholder
 type: article